 In masterclasses and summer courses she worked with Patricia McCaffrey, John Norris, Rachelle Jonck, Helen Donath, Abbie Furmanski, Roberta Alexander, Rosemary Joshua and Kevin Short.

 Ms. Coppens received her Bachelor degree in 2016 at the Royal Conservatory of Antwerp and in 2018 her Master’s degree at the Frost school of music (University of Miami).
-She recently graduated from the Dutch National Opera Academy in Amsterdam.
+In 2020 she graduated from the Dutch National Opera Academy in Amsterdam.
 She finished her last month of studies parallel with being an Associate Artist at the Dutch National Operastudio.